codedthemes/berry-free-react-admin-template/README.md

 ## Why Berry?

-Berry brings everything you need for dashboard development.
-We have added the following high-end features in the initial release.
+Berry offers everything you need to create dashboards.
+We have included the following high-end features in our initial release:

  * Modern aesthetics UI design
  * Material-UI components